tomboland/postfix-policy.py/README.md

 Usage
 -----
 Currently there is no init script.
-Start the server by downloading
+Start the server by cloning the repository

-`mkdir postfix-policy.py`

 `git clone https://github.com/grimmzen/postfix-policy.py.git`

 and issuing

-`nohup ./postfix-policy.py >/dev/null 2>&1 &`
+`nohup postfix-policy.py/postfix-policy.py >/dev/null 2>&1 &`

 on your terminal.
-You can use the policy server by inserting the check_policy_service argument to your smtpd_recipient_restrictions to the desired place in the chain, for example:
+You can use the policy server by inserting the check_policy_service argument to your smtpd_recipient_restrictions to the desired place in the chain in your main.cf, for example:

 `smtpd_recipient_restrictions = permit_my_networks, reject_unlisted_sender, check_policy_service inet:127.0.0.1:10032, permit_sasl_authenticated, reject_unauth_destination`

+and reloading Postfix.
 Before starting the server you should change the values in the ''' Setting go here ''' section of the code.
-I think a config file would go to far at the moment.
+I think a config file would go too far at the moment.

 Cheers